Top 10 Beer Gardens in the Wye Valley and Forest of Dean

 The Farmers Boy Inn, Longhope – bouncy castle and award-winning pies

-The Farmers Boy Inn an award winning 17th century coaching Inn, retaining many original features such as oak beams.
+The Farmers Boy Inn is an award-winning 17th century coaching inn, retaining many original features such as oak beams.
 It is most famous for its multiple British Pie Awards, but its garden features five different varieties of roses in separate beds, with easy access to the restaurant.
 So sit outside in the sun at one of the well-spaced out tables, with an award winning pie and local pint next to the scented roses, and let your kids play on the bouncy castle which is there for the summer.

 The Fountain Inn, Parkend – steam trains and forest village setting